Data-Driven Stochastic Modeling of Schooling Fish: From Collective Dynamics to Individual Fluctuations: Modeling framework

-We begin by analyzing the dynamics of the school's CM trajectory.
-In the top panels of Fig.~\ref{fig:1} (top panels), we present color density plots of the probability density functions (PDFs) of the CM’s position and velocity.
+In the upper panels of Fig.~\ref{fig:1}, we present color density plots of the probability density functions (PDFs) for the CM’s position and velocity.

-The figure reveals that the CM trajectory exhibits persistent motion, constrained by the boundaries of the experimental tank.
-Notably, the trajectory of the CM tends to slide along the walls, a behavior consistent with previous observations in real fish schools~\cite{calovi_disentangling_2018, Lecheval2023}.
+The figure reveals that the CM trajectory exhibits persistent motion, constrained by the boundaries of the experimental tank, with a tendendy to slide along the walls, a behavior consistent with previous observations in real fish~\cite{calovi_disentangling_2018, Lecheval2023}.
 This wall-following tendency reflects the interplay between the self-propelled dynamics of the group and the confining geometry of the environment.
-Note that this does not imply that the center of mass continuously moves in a loop along the tank walls; rather, it may follow a more complex trajectory.
-This is illustrated in Fig. SF12, where a portion of the trajectory is overlaid on the position PDF.
-A slight asymmetry in the distribution, which also appears as a tilt in the CM velocity PDF, arises from anticipatory turning near corners.
-This occurs as the group adjusts its trajectory upon simultaneously perceiving two adjacent walls—an effect that becomes apparent in larger groups but is absent in smaller ones, see Fig. SF11.
-Meanwhile, the PDF of the CM velocity exhibits a characteristic crater-shaped profile, typical of self-propelled active particles \cite{romanczukActiveBrownianParticles2012}.
-This indicates that the movement of the school’s CM can be understood within the framework of active matter physics, influenced by confinement forces arising from the boundary effects of the tank walls.
+On the other hand, the PDF of the CM velocity exhibits a characteristic crater-shaped profile, typical of self-propelled active particles~\cite{romanczukActiveBrownianParticles2012}.
+Additionally, the velocity components along the principal axes can be accurately modeled using a Gaussian mixture, a feature also observed in other systems of self-propelled particles~\cite{erdmann2000brownian-fc3}, see Supplementary Figure~SF3.